DynTylluan/owly.fans/openfight/README.md

 * Wilber (GIMP): I don't know what Wilber is meant to be and the only official art of them is just a headshop, so we never see the rest of their body.
 IDK.
 * Firefish: The mascot for this project seems to be [this abstract fish-thing](https://git.joinfirefish.org/firefish/joinfirefish/-/blob/main/public/branding/title.svg?ref_type=heads)...
 I'm really not sure what I could ever say about them.
 * Friday Night Funkin': I really don't know the lore of the game - sorry!

+Hopefully, this will be useful to people before they ask about a mascot that I have ruled out.
+Of course, if you want to make your own version of my mascot page, you are more than welcome to add the mascots that I will not do.